 NOTE: Windows® includes the User Account Control feature to improve the security of your computer.
-You may be prompted for your permission or password for tasks such as installing software, running utilities, or changing Windows settings.
-Refer to Windows Help and Support for more information.
+You may be prompted for your permission or password for tasks such as installing applications, running utilities, or changing Windows settings.
+Refer to Windows Help for more information.